In June 1766, the South Carolina legislature published the following solicitation:

 Number of currently known surviving copies by state:

-1st state: four
+1st state: five

 2nd state: four

-3rd state: three
+3rd state: four

 Locations of known copies: